 Recommendations developed by governance groups must flow through on-campus processes in the prescribed sequence as delineated in the timeline/sequence for key college decisions referenced in Chapter 3.
 The College Standing Committees make recommendations to the College President only after following the on-campus process in the prescribed sequence before being forwarded to the College President.

 The College President reviews the process and the recommendations, and either returns the recommendation for further consideration by the governance group or directs implementation of the recommendation.
-If the College President’s decision differs from the formal recommendation, the President’s final decision is communicated in writing, and includes the rationale for the final decision.
+If the College President’s decision differs from the formal recommendation the President’s final decision is communicated in writing, and includes the rationale for the final decision.
 When a recommendation has District-wide impact, the College President forwards the recommendation for review by the Chancellor.

 Committee on Accreditation and Planning – Education (EdCAP)